ChristoffSomm/MART_441-Web_Technologies/HW9-10/Readme.md

-But regrades I got it done on time even though it was tough.
+But regardless I got it done on time even though it was tough.